Ulviyya Hajibeyova

 Ulviyya Vagif gizi Hajibeyova (Ülviyyə Vaqif qızı Hacıbəyova; born June 9, 1960) is an Azerbaijani pianist and composer, Professor of Baku Music Academy, People's Artiste of Azerbaijan.

 Biography

-Ulviyya Hajibeyova was born on June 9, 1960 in Baku.
+Ulviyya Hajibeyova was born on June 9, 1960, in Baku.
 She started playing the piano at the age of 3.
 Ulviyya Hajibeyova received her primary education at Bulbul Secondary Music School, in the class of Y. L. Filatova.
-In 1983 he graduated from the Azerbaijan State Conservatory with a degree in piano, and in 1986 he graduated as an assistant trainee in the class of People's Artist of the Azerbaijan SSR Rauf Atakishiyev and he studied and practiced with professors of the Moscow Conservatory Jakob Milstein and Lev Naumov.
+In 1983 she graduated from the Azerbaijan State Conservatory with a degree in piano, and in 1986 she graduated as an assistant trainee in the class of People's Artist of the Azerbaijan SSR Rauf Atakishiyev and she studied and practiced with professors of the Moscow Conservatory Jakob Milstein and Lev Naumov.
 Ulviyya Hajibeyova began her pedagogical activity in 1983 as a teacher at the Hajibeyov Azerbaijan State Conservatoire.
 She is currently a professor at the piano department of the Baku Music Academy.